How can I help my baby learn to walk?

 Most children are able to walk alone by 11-15 months but the rate of development is very variable.
 Some children will fall outside the expected range and yet still walk normally in the end.
 Walking is considered to be delayed if it has not been achieved by 18 months.

-How long do babies cruise before they walk?
+How long after standing do babies walk?

 Do walkers help babies walk?